diamondtelagathoti/InternshipProjects/Object_Detection_Using_TensorFlow/README.md

 	sudo apt-get -y install python3-pip
 	pip3 -version (For checking the version of pip3)
 ```
-Installing Dependencies
+ * Installing Dependencies:
 ```
 For python 2.7:
 	sudo pip install -r dependencies.txt
 For python 3:
 	sudo pip3 install -r dependencies.txt
-Note: dependencies.txt file contains all the dependencies in order to run tensorflow on your system.
 ```
+Note: dependencies.txt file contains all the dependencies/packages in order to run TensorFlow.
 * After installing the tensorflow 1.5.0, and all the dependencies, run the following command,
 	``sudo apt-get install python3-tk (For installing tkinter library)``

-* In python interpreter, run the following commands to check whether tensorFlow is installed sucessfully:
+* In python interpreter, run the following commands to check whether TensorFlow is installed sucessfully:
 ```
 import tensorflow as tf
 print(tf.__version__) #print the version of tensorflow installed in your system.
 ```
-After sucessfully installing tensorFlow, issue the following cmds to install tensorFlow Object Detection API
+After sucessfully installing tensorFlow, issue the following commmands to install TensorFlow Object Detection API

 #### Protobuf Compilation: ####
 * The Tensorflow Object Detection API uses Protobufs to configure, model and training parameters.
 Before the framework can be used, the Protobuf libraries must be compiled.